 Conclusion:

+All companies agree with the proposal.
+The existing name is agreed to be kept.

 Proposal:

+Proposal S3-1: For NB-IoT and eMTC, for FDD, clarify in TS 36.331 and TS 36.306 that the capability groupWakeUpSignal-r16 corresponds to GWUS without group alternation.

 Proposal S3-2: For NB-IoT and eMTC, for FDD, introduce a new capability groupWakeUpSignalAlternation-r16 corresponding to GWUS with group alternation, conditional to support of groupWakeUpSignal-r16.